 2) Snorkel at Hideaways Beach

 Get here early or take an Uber as there are only 10 parking spots inside Princeville Resort.
-This beach is good for snorkeling on a clear day.
+This beach is good for snorkeling on a clear day, but during winter the swells are usually too rough to get in.

 3) Visit Ke’e Beach in Ha’ena State Park